-CONSOLIDATING ENGLISH (Years F - 2) Listening Speaking Reading/viewing Writing years. communication. construct meaning.
-In this phase, they independently decode texts and are able to summarise and paraphrase key ideas.
-Early Childhood years, using age- appropriate punctuation, spelling and grammar.
-Students: actively attend to the conversations of other English speakers on familiar classroom topics can listen across a wide range of social and learning situations when visual cues are provided for scaffolding follow teacher direction and explanations respond to different registers and understand the importance of listening for different purposes understand basic references to humour if it is not culturally laden can hear most of the sounds in English, including short and long vowels and diphthongs have a range of vocabulary, including subject-specific vocabulary, colloquialisms and idioms draw on a range of discourse Students: can use a range of language structures in a range of contexts independently construct simple descriptions, procedures, instructions and recounts use pronunciation that is clear and easy to comprehend begin to intuit word stress speak fluently and mostly accurately for a range of school purposes have an expanding range of vocabulary related to curriculum topics, but still make occasional mistakes generate their own language, and make original utterances, although they still make some errors may develop bilingual/bidialectal behaviours and thinking, enabling them to code-switch appropriately.
-Students: understand that written texts are structured differently from spoken ones, that written texts may have differences according to purpose, and that visual texts are read in specific ways read and view texts for social and academic purposes comprehend at the literal level and may still rely on teacher input to grasp inferential meanings read some complex sentences containing some unknown words use appropriate word stress and intonation when reading request the help of a teacher to clarify instructions or confirm the meaning of unfamiliar words.
-Students: write independently at an age- appropriate level in a range of contexts across the curriculum write recounts using a sequence of events that is expected for English (eg linear text organisation, introduction and events in chronological order) may still use cultural references that they are unable to explain can identify most spelling errors of common words when proofreading use simple punctuation with accuracy use increasingly varied vocabulary, including adjectives to refine meaning (eg red car, racing car) have control over compound sentences can use alternative vocabulary to explain meaning in English if the markers (such as expression) to help make meaningask other first language speakers for desired word is unknown continue to use first language and previous learning experiences as
+Listening Speaking Reading/viewing Writing respond to different registers and understand the importance of listening for different purposes understand basic references to humour if it is not culturally laden can hear most of the sounds in English, including short and long vowels and diphthongs have a range of vocabulary, including subject-specific vocabulary, colloquialisms and idioms draw on a range of discourse markers (such as expression) to help make meaning ask other first language speakers for meanings of words to check or confirm their own understandings. speak fluently and mostly accurately for a range of school purposes have an expanding range of vocabulary related to curriculum topics, but still make occasional mistakes generate their own language, and make original utterances, although they still make some errors may develop bilingual/bidialectal behaviours and thinking, enabling them to code-switch appropriately. input to grasp inferential meanings read some complex sentences containing some unknown words use appropriate word stress and intonation when reading request the help of a teacher to clarify instructions or confirm the meaning of unfamiliar words. can identify most spelling errors of common words when proofreading use simple punctuation with accuracy use increasingly varied vocabulary, including adjectives to refine meaning (eg. red car, racing car) have control over compound sentences can use alternative vocabulary to explain meaning in English if the desired word is unknown continue to use first language and previous learning experiences as they develop an understanding of differences in text types and linguistic features between first language and English to construct texts.

-CONSOLIDATING ENGLISH (Years F - 2)

-Listening Speaking Reading/viewing Writing

-meanings of words to check or confirm their own understandings. they develop an understanding of differences in text types and linguistic features between first language and English to construct texts.